-- a) Appraise the impact of environmental, social, and ethical factors on performance measurement.^[3] - b) Evaluate current reporting requirements in the area.^[3] - c) Discuss why entities might include disclosures relating to the environment and society.^[3]
+- Appraise the impact of environmental, social, and ethical factors on performance measurement.^[3] - Evaluate current reporting requirements in the area including the development of integrated reporting.^[3]

-2. Convergence between national and international reporting standards a) Discuss current issues in corporate reporting.^[3]

-- a) Evaluate the implications of worldwide convergence with International Financial Reporting Standards.^[3] - b) Discuss the influence of national regulators on international financial reporting.^[2]
+- c) Discuss why entities might include disclosures relating to the environment and society.
+[3] - 2.
+Convergence between national and international reporting standards - a) Evaluate the implications of worldwide convergence with International Financial Reporting Standards.^[3] - b) Discuss the influence of national regulators on international financial reporting.
+[2]